qnkhuat/qnkhuat.github.io/_drafts/2020-05-02-Eletric-Car-Efficiency.md

 ## A broader aspect[(2)](#2)

-One car is hardly be able to speak for its industry, so this chart shows the fuel economy of each Automotive Industry from 1985 to 2020.
+One car model is hardly be able to speak for its industry, so this chart shows the fuel economy of each Automotive Industry from 1985 to 2020.
 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless"
     src="https://qnkhuat.github.io/plotly-charts/ev-vs-ce/plots/gas_hybrid_electric_1985-2020.html"
     height="525" width="100%"></iframe>